cpske/programming1/git/intro-git.md

 2. **Git GUI client** such [SourceTree](https://www.sourcetreeapp.com/).
 3. **IDE builtin Git feature** Eclipse, Netbeans, IntelliJ, and BlueJ all include git tools.
 After you thoroughly understand git, these tools are a fast, easy way to use git while programming; but if you *don't* know git well it is easy to make mistakes or be confused.

-## Git Concepts and Basic Usage
+### Git Concepts and Basic Usage

-This explanation uses the command line git.
-It describes how to use a local `git` repository.
-How to use Github as a remote repository is introduced later.
+This explanation uses the command line `git` program.
+It describes how to use a local git repository.

+How to use Github as a remote repository is introduced in a separate document.

 ### Creating a Local Git Repository